edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 Right Pane
 ===========

-When you click the **Discussion** tab, the right pane opens to a home page that lists ways that you can interact with posts.
+When you select the **Discussion** tab, the right pane opens to a home page that lists ways that you can interact with posts.
 Each of these interactions is covered later in this topic.
 For more information, see the following sections:

 * :ref:`Explore Posts`